Limit Theorems for Factor Models: CENTRAL LIMIT THEOREM

 Apparently, Assumptions \ref{ass: common vars}, \ref{ass: loadings} and \ref {ass: errors} are insufficient to establish a central limit theorem, and we need to put some restrictions on the cross-sectional dependence and dependence between idiosyncratic errors and common variables.
 Indeed, we will use a change of summation ordering:

-and will establish asymptotic convergence in the time-series direction.
-In order to apply CLT in time series direction we need some sort of asymptotic negligibility of summands with different time indexes, in particular, of terms like $\left\{ v_{s}(\frac{1}{\sqrt{N}}\sum_{i=1}^{N}\gamma _{i}e_{is})\right\} _{s}$ and $\left\{ w_{st}(\frac{1}{\sqrt{N}} \sum_{i=1}^{N}e_{it}e_{is})\right\} _{s,t}$.
+and establish asymptotic convergence in the time-series direction.
+In order to apply a CLT in the time series direction we need some sort of asymptotic negligibility of summands with different time indexes, in particular, of terms like $\big\{ v_{s}(\frac{1}{\sqrt{N}}\sum_{i=1}^{N}\gamma _{i}e_{is})\big\} _{s}$ and $\big\{ w_{st}(\frac{1}{\sqrt{N}} \sum_{i=1}^{N}e_{it}e_{is})\big\} _{s,t}$.
 Our goal is to provide low-level assumptions.
-There is a trade-off in how much dependence of idiosyncratic errors across entities and how much dependence between idiosyncratic errors and common variables are allowed.
+There is a trade-off in how much dependence of idiosyncratic errors across entities and how much dependence between idiosyncratic errors and common variables can be allowed.
 Below we consider two particular cases.
 In the first case, full independence between the $e_{it}$ 's and $\mathcal{F}$ is assumed; as a result, we can be agnostic about the structure of cross-sectional dependence, the corresponding assumptions about it are relatively mild.
-In the second case, we allow for conditional heteroskedasticity in $e_{it}$ that can be related to some common variables from $\mathcal{F}$ producing dependence in higher-order conditional moments.
-This flexibility comes at a cost of imposing some structure on the cross-sectional behavior of $e_{it}$.
+In the second case, we allow for conditional heteroscedasticity in $e_{it}$ that can be related to some common variables from $\mathcal{F}$ producing dependence in higher-order conditional moments.
+This flexibility comes at the cost of imposing some structure on the cross-sectional behavior of~$e_{it}$.